LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The power level will also vary depending on model of radio e.g. GD-77, DM-1801 or RD-5R etc. With the RD-5R power levels being considerably different from the GD-77 and DMR-1801 because the RF and PA hardware is completely different.

 A power meter is the only way to know what power output each individual radio will produce on a specific frequency, for a specific user power setting, at a specific battery voltage.

+#### DMR crc<!-- linebreak -->

+This settings disables the DMR CRC checking, which could be helpful in some cases while listening some specific networks.

 <div style="page-break-after: always; break-after: page;"></div>